Sarmkadan/dotnet-saga-orchestrator/docs/faq.md

 ### How many steps can a saga have?

 No hard limit.
 In-memory implementation supports thousands.
-Database implementation (Phase 4) will support millions.
+A database-backed repository implementation will support millions.

 ### What's the maximum timeout?